Lap-band Post Fill Instructions

 Drinking and the Lapband

 After your body has accepted your fill and has normalized, you can drink small swallows of non carbonated fluids while eating.
-Drinking this way will moisten food and may help to avoid food sticking in your band.
-Warm liquids tend to open the band, and cold ones tend to tighten the band.
-We recommend you drink a lot of cold liquids before dinner (most people find the band is tighter in the morning).
+Drinking this way will moisten food and may help to avoid food sticking in your Lap-band.
+Warm liquids tend to open the Lap-band, and cold ones tend to tighten it.
+We recommend you drink a lot of cold liquids before dinner (most people find the Lap-band is tighter in the morning).

 Band too tight - too much fluid in the Lap-band